 Talk to your prescribing healthcare professional about how much fluid intake is right for your needs.

 Being over a healthy weight creates added pressure on your bladder.
 A healthy diet and exercise can improve your overall well-being on top of reducing the risk of stress incontinence accidents.

 Consult with your doctor about whether you should lose any weight for your health.
 They can also discuss what could be the most efficient and healthiest way to lose weight for you.

 Incontinence Management Options

 If you have urinary incontinence, make an appointment to speak with your doctor.
 The sooner you can get diagnosed, the sooner you can get treated, then you can get back to your favorite physical activities.

 Lifestyle changes like diet or pelvic floor exercises may help.
-In addition, your doctor may also recommend incontinence supplies, such as protective underwear, underpads, or liners.
+In addition, your doctor may also recommend incontinence supplies, such as protective underwear, adult diapers, underpads, or liners.

 Intermittent catheterization may also help empty your bladder to reduce leakage issues.
 While this may sound intimidating at first, many people use urinary catheters every day and stay active.

 With nearly two decades of experience in helping people, 180 Medical can provide you with the products you need along with the best customer service around.
 Contact us today!

 Disclaimer: Please note that this is intended to provide a general understanding of stress incontinence and potential options for treatment.
 This information should not be used in place of the recommendations of your prescribing healthcare provider.